paulja/go-fib-grpc/README.md

 ```

 ## Quality of Life Changes
-Specifying the proto file with each request is fine for production as you do not want to widen your attack surface, but during development it is convenient to enable gRPC reflection so  you can discover the API and arguments.
+Specifying the proto file with each request is fine for production as you do not want to widen your attack surface, but during development it is convenient to enable gRPC reflection that enables you to discover the API and arguments.

 ```shell
 grpcurl -insecure :4433 list FibService
 ```

-Returns for our service.
+Which returns the following for our service.

 ```shell
 FibService.Number